-Other Sports: These include rugby, sailing traditional dhow in tennis. sailboats. basketball. aolf. cricket. and water sports. as well as outdoor adventure and motorsports.
-Oatar aims to become a hub for sports-related tourism and hosts various international events.
-For example, it hosted the 2006 Asian Games and 2011 Pan Arab Games, among others, and its world-class facilities regularly host competitions in motorsports, tennis, golf, track and field, and horseracing.
-In 2022, Qatar hosted the FIFA World Cup international soccer competition.
-According to FIFA there were 3.4 million people in attendance, with Argentina winning the men's World Cup.
+Other Sports: These include rugby, sailing in traditional dhow sailboats. tennis. basketball, golf, cricket, and water sports, as well as outdoor adventure and motorsports.
+Qatar aims to become a hub

+FIFA there were 3.4 million people in attendance, with Argentina winning the men's World Cup.